polycube-network/polycube/Documentation/services/pcn-firewall/firewall.rst

 Firewall
 ========

-This service is a transparent firewall, it can be connected between two interfaces, and it may drop or forward each packet that matches one of the defined rules, based on the source and destination IPv4 addresses, level 4 protocol and ports, and TCP flags.
-Policy rules can include one or more of the above fields; if a given field is missing, its content is influent for the matching. *Packets that are not ip are forwarded without any check*.
+This service is a transparent firewall, it can be attached to a port or a netdev, and it may drop or forward each packet that matches one of the defined rules, based on the source and destination IPv4 addresses, level 4 protocol and ports, and TCP flags.
+Policy rules can include one or more of the above fields; if a given field is missing, its content is influent for the matching.
+*Packets that are not ip are forwarded without any check*.

 Features
 --------